-Decision support tools for pancreatic cancer detection: External validation in Australian primary care
+Decision support tools for pancreatic cancer detection: external validation in Australian primary care - a retrospective cohort study

 Journal Title